-PES: Tim, thanks again for taking time to give us an update on Renu Robotics' growth.
-We look forward to talking again in the future.
+PES: Tim, thank you again for taking time to give us an update on Renu Robotics' growth.
+We look forward to talking again soon.

-TM: It's always great to catch up with PES Solar.
+TM: My pleasure and it's always great talking to PES Solar.
+I look forward to catching up again in the future.